hergin/BusShuttleMainRepository/Meeting_Log/README.md

 * Aron Kageza (No Picture, requested we don't)
 * Alexander Thomas
 * [IMAGES OF EVERYONE](https://github.com/kdesimini/Bus-Shuttle-Log-Collection-System/tree/master/Resources/SymposiumPictures)

+## April 3rd: 4:00pm to 4:15pm
+* Worked on Poster.
+* Discussed an issue that may be present with timestamps coming from the driver app.
+* Talked about how we might deliver our product to the client (Direct files, links to repo, etc)
+* Got caught up on what still needs to be coded.

 ## ITERATION 3 CLIENT MEETING: March 25th: 3:30pm to 5:10pm
 * We started the meeting with a demo of the Driver interface highlighting changes.